ksu-is/Today-s-Agenda/projectroadmap.md

 - [x] Images?
 - [ ] JavaScript?
 - [ ] Leaflet for an interactive map?'
-- [ ] Add reviews for each activity (either take a person to other reviews or let them review on the website)
+- [ ] Add reviews for each activity or let someone review the website? (either take a person to other reviews or let them review on the website)
 - [ ] Edit all files to update whatever change I did